Talmidi Library

 Conclusion

 I cannot tell anyone not to study Kabbalah.
-Go ahead.
+Go ahead, if that is your wish.
 I can only say that I am extremely disturbed by it.
 It legitimises superstitious practises that the prophets died to condemn.
 I cannot ever, in all conscience, approve of Kabbalah.
 There is much in it that is not from YHVH.